arkon/ng-inline-svg/README.md

 **[Demo](http://echeung.me/ng2-inline-svg)**

-Angular 2 directive for inserting an SVG file inline within an element, allowing for easily styling SVGs with CSS like `fill: currentColor;`.
+Angular 2 directive for inserting an SVG inline within an element, allowing for easily styling with CSS like `fill: currentColor;`.

 This is based on [md-icon](https://github.com/angular/material2/tree/master/src/components/icon), except this is meant purely for inserting SVG files within an element, without the extra things like